piyushpatel2005/akka-exploration/notes/akka/introduction/index.md

 - **High Performance**: Akka is designed to be high performance and consumes lot less memory than traditional theading model.
 - **Java and Scala APIs**: Akka provides both Java and Scala APIs.
 You can use the one that you are comfortable with.
 - **Open Source**: Akka was open source but now it is now under BSL licence.
 However, there is open source equivalent called Pekko which is fork of Akka 2.6.

+The Akka toolkit consists of several modules, each of which provides a different set of features.
+The core module is `akka-actor` which provides the actor model.
+Other modules include `akka-remote`, `akka-cluster`, `akka-http`, `akka-streams`, etc.